What Would it Be Like to Go Back to macOS Snow Leopard? - The Mac Observer

 This isn’t meant to be a history of Mac OS X/OS X/macOS.
 Instead, it’s just an overview of some major advances from my remembrances and some research to remind us that the longing for the long-gone days of Snow Leopard is misplaced.
 We can’t ever go back.
 Snow Leopard, installed on a modern Mac, would drive us crazy.

 Apple adapts.
 Security challenges continue.
 New hardware technologies enable a better, more responsive, more intelligent OS.
-We move forward into the future, often forgetting that more primitive technologies of the past, while perhaps favored in memory, just wouldn’t cut it today.
+We always move forward into the future, often forgetting that more primitive technologies of the past, while perhaps favored in memory, just wouldn’t cut it today.

 Ha!
 See today’s Joy of Tech comic